 Pinot Noir: Taste & Alcohol

-Pinot Noir is often described as elegant, delicate, and layered.
-Its lighter body and refined profile make it a favorite among collectors seeking sophistication and complexity.
+Pinot Noir is the wine people reach for when they want something elegant, delicate, and genuinely layered.
+Its lighter body and refined character have made it a firm favourite among collectors who prize sophistication over sheer power.

 • Flavor Profile: Pinot Noir is characterized by its red fruit flavors, including cherry, raspberry, and cranberry, often accompanied by floral and earthy undertones.
 With age, it develops secondary flavors such as truffle, forest floor, and dried herbs, adding to its allure.